siavashserver/notes/microservice/security.md

 - The client exchanges the **authorization code** + **original code verifier** to get the access token.
 The server **validates** the code verifier against the stored challenge.

+### What’s the difference between ID token and Access token?
+(OpenID)

+ID token contains user identity claims; Access token is for resource/API authorization.

+### What’s the `state` parameter for?
+(OAuth, OpenID)

+CSRF protection: tie the auth request to the response.

 ### How do you revoke a JWT before it expires?